dronakin/recipe-site/README.md

 # recipe-site
-This is just a simple recipe site to continue learning html and css.
+This is just a simple recipe site to continue learning HTML and CSS.